Fritz Haeg: Animal Estates (2008)

 Animal Estates proposes the strategic reintroduction of native animals into cities.
 Each edition of the project is commissioned and presented by a local museum which includes various combinations of related performances, displays, installations, exhibitions, documentary videos, and printed materials such as a local field guide.
 The project debuted at the 2008 Whitney Biennial featuring a designed beaver pond in the sunken courtyard, an eagle's nest perched above the museum entry.
 Later 2008 editions are in Cambridge, Massachusetts (Center for Advanced Visual Studies at MIT), San Francisco, California (San Francisco Museum of Modern Art), Portland, Oregon (Douglas F. Cooley Memorial Art Gallery, Reed College), and Utrecht, Netherlands (Casco Office for Art, Design and Theory).

 Fritz Haeg's Animal Estates were inspired by his Edible Estates and an interest in animals that he has had all along.
 He has created a total of nine of these estates.
 Haeg looked at every city individually, he spent much time researching and working with local experts to produce homes for these animals that worked well within that specific city, which is similar to the Edible Estates.
 He hoped that these exhibitions would inspire people to create habitats for animals on their own properties because the viewers would see how simple and easy these structures would be to make.

+Like Edible Estates, this particular edition of Animal Estates was a tribute to the history of the land.
+He built homes for the animals that resided along the Lenape people four hundred years ago.
+These animals included the bald eagle, barn owl, wood duck, purple martin, big brown bat, mason bee, opossum, northern flying squirrel, bobcat, eastern tiger salamander, eastern mud turtle, and the beaver.
+Besides providing a home for these animals, Animal Estates was also meant to inspire.
+Haeg states, “I want to make them as simple and primitive and handmade as possible so that anyone can look at them and imagine building one on their own property.”